jenglund/rlship-tools/README.md

 We have successfully completed Phase 1 of our test coverage plan, with all core repository layer components now having at least 80% test coverage.
 This includes test coverage for activity repository methods, list repository methods, sync functionality, and database connection code.

-We can now proceed to Phase 2 of our test coverage plan, focusing on the handler and service layers.
+We are making good progress on Phase 2 of our test coverage plan, focusing on the handler and service layers.
+So far we have implemented tests for all List Handler CRUD operations, item management, and list sharing functionality.

 ## Future Work

 The primary focus now is on improving test coverage and implementing remaining critical features.
 Our priorities are:

 1. **Test Coverage Improvements**:
-   - Current overall test coverage: 65.6% (up from 58.4%)
+   - Current overall test coverage: 67.0% (up from 65.6%)
    - Current backend repository coverage: 65.6% (up from 57.3%)
+   - Current handlers coverage: 67.0% (up from 65.8%)
    - Priority areas with remaining low/no coverage:
      - Activity repository methods:
        - ✅ Delete (84.6% coverage)